sosuisen/git-documentdb/README.md

 - v0.4 Work on both Node.js and browser
   - API renewal to manage any data types :feet:
   - Remove native module (NodeGit) from default install :feet:
+  - Add plugin system for remote connection (isomorphic-git or NodeGit) :feet:
   - Connect with SSH key pair :dog2:(Next)
   - Connect to GitHub with OAuth
   - Work on browser